rxlabz/speech_recognition/README.md

 ## Limitation

-On iOS, by default the plugin is configured for French, English, Russian, Spanish.
+On iOS, by default the plugin is configured for French, English, Russian, Spanish, Italian.
 On Android, without additional installations, it will probably works only with the default device locale.

 ## Troubleshooting